 Keep the brief small

 A smart creative brief should be brief, not long.
 Avoid the “Just in Case” list by taking your pen and stroking a few things off your creative brief!
-It is always enlightening when you tighten your Creative Brief.
-Make tough decisions of what goes into the brief, so you narrow the brief down to:
+It is always enlightening when you tighten it by making tough decisions of what goes into the brief, so you narrow it down to:

 - One objective